xj-m/my-app/README.md

 #  › Press e to send a link to your phone with email.
 ```

-I recommend you to download "Expo app" then scan the QR code using your phone
+I recommend to download "Expo app" then scan the QR code using your phone

 If there's any problem, please refer to <https://docs.expo.io/get-started/installation/>